 The Hippocratic License is a living document, and has been open sourced.
 Contributions in the form of issues and pull requests are welcomed and encouraged.

-We are grateful for the contributions of Matt Boehm, Greg McMullen, and our contributors and participants on GitHub.
+We are grateful for the contributions of Matt Boehm, Greg McMullen, Brad Simon, David Heinemeier Hansson (DHH), Luis Villa, the members of the Ethical Source Working Group, and our contributors on GitHub, without whom this license would not exist.